Separate business email. Check. Business banking account. Yup. Dedicated business phone line … Wait. What? Excuse me?

 Owning a small business is like having a child.
 It needs constant attention to grow successfully.
 But, like children, owning a small business should come with boundaries—there is such a thing as being too accessible.
 If you’re like most people, when your phone is on, it’s almost impossible to disconnect or ignore a call.
 You’ve also probably received your share of late-night calls from clients as you’re unwinding from the day.
 How about resting with the peace of mind in knowing your business voicemail will provide them with the high-level info they need, and that you can easily attend to the issue in the morning because you’ll know exactly how to access that client information?
 Now, that’s a step closer to a work-life balance.

 Despite all of these benefits, many business owners still hold on to that one personal line, thinking they’ll have to bounce between two phones or even two phone services, like their current plan and Google Voice.
 But take heart: Other options are available.
-Some apps, such as Keap Phone, provide the ability to set up a separate phone line from your existing phone at no additional cost.
+Some apps, such as Keap Phone, provide the ability to set up a separate phone line from your existing phone.
 And set up is so easy, you can start using your new line immediately.